LikeARealG/ETS2_PS5_DualSense/README.md

    * Place the scs-telemetry.dll file inside the following folder: steamapps\\common\\Euro Truck Simulator 2\\bin\\win\_x64\\plugins.
    * **Note:** If the “plugins” folder does not exist inside win\_x64, you must create it.
 2. **Prepare this Application:**
-   * Ensure the ds5w_x64.dll file (from DualSense-Windows) is in the same folder as the “ETS2_PS5_DualSense.exe” file.
+   * Ensure the "ds5w_x64.dll" file is in the same folder as the “ETS2_PS5_DualSense.exe” file.

 ## **How to Use**